Villa Rica DUI Lawyer – Villa Rica DUI Attorney

 The Law Office of Richard Lawson is a Georgia legal firm that is dedicated to DUI Defense.
 Richard Lawson is a former DUI prosecutor with over 20 years' experience in Georgia DUI law.
 Please see his reviews on Avvo and contact our office for a free case evaluation.

-If you have been arrested for DUI in Villa Rica, or elsewhere in Carroll County, you should know you only have ten business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing to save your license from suspension.
+If you have been arrested for DUI in Villa Rica, or elsewhere in Carroll County, you should know you only have thirty business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing or request an ignition interlock device to save your license from suspension.
 The cost to file is $150.
-If this hearing is not requested by you or your Villa Rica DUI Lawyer, your Georgia driver's license will automatically be suspended.
+If the hearing or interlock device is not requested by you or your Villa Rica DUI Lawyer, your Georgia driver's license will automatically be suspended.

 If you've been accused of refusing the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one full year with no opportunity for a limited license or early reinstatement.